MariyaSha/WebscrapingInstagram/README.md

 # with Selenium
 <p>
-This is a starter notebook, containing only the imports and the link to Crome Driver
+This is a starter notebook, contains only the imports and the link to download Chrome Driver.
 <br>
 The complete code will be uploaded next week (along with a Medium publication)